LeaDalibard/react-to-do-app/README.md

 - Consolidated knowledge of react basics
 - Learn to make React Components
 - React Developper tool
+- Learn to deploy React App on GitHub with GH pages

+## Mission :
+Tutorial to make a TodoList App with React

 ## Source :
 **[Ibaslogic](https://ibaslogic.com/react-tutorial-for-beginners/)**

 ### Tips :